-In this way I struggled fiercely and desperately with my conscience, while I continued to knock away at the epistles of Paul, consumed with a burning desire to know what he meant...
+In this way I struggled fiercely and desperately with my conscience, while I continued to knock away at the epistles of Paul, consumed with a burning desire to know what he meant. . ..

 Then, at last, I began to understand the justice of God.
 I began to see that the just man lives by the gift of God, that is by faith.
 I began to understand that the justice of God revealed in the Gospels is to be taken in a passive way, and that God justifies men not by works but by faith, as it is written: "The just shall live by faith."
-When I comprehended this, I felt myself to have been born again, and to have entered through open gates into paradise itself.16
+When I comprehended this, I felt myself to have been born again, and to have entered through open gates into paradise itself 15

-Martin Luther found rest for his conscience-not in Christ but in Paul, not in the Gospels but in "sound doctrine."
-When I was ten years old his great hymn, Vom Himmel hoch da komm ich her, ich bring euch Heil und Gnadenlehr.
-Der guten Lehr bring ich so viel, davon ich singend sagen will ..., 17 made a deep impression (through a special occurrence) on me.
-Throughout my childhood it was my favourite hymn.
-But in the years following, little by little, I began to see where Martin Luther and the Anabaptists parted ways.
+Martin Luther found rest for his conscience-not in Jesus but in Paul, not in the Gospels but in "sound doctrine."
+When I was ten years old his great hymn, From the high heavens I come to you.
+I bring you salvation and the doctrine of grace.
+Sound doctrine I bring you in great amounts, and of that I will tell you singing 16 made a deep impression (through a special occurrence) on me.